 A lot of attention is given to the relationship between China and Africa, but LSE’s Raj Verma says the continuing revival of the historic links between India and Africa is worth talking about.

-The fourth BRICS Summit to be held in New Delhi, India on March 29 2012 is set to further consolidate the role and importance of this South-South grouping in international affairs.
-Amongst the many issues confronting, Brazil, Russia, India, China – and its newest member South Africa, perhaps none has quite the resonance of Africa.
+The fourth BRICS Summit held in New Delhi, India on March 29 2012 further consolidated the role and importance of this South-South grouping in international affairs.
+Among the many issues confronting, Brazil, Russia, India, China – and its newest member South Africa, perhaps none has quite the resonance of Africa.
 With trade, and investment from BRICS countries booming, there is a possibility that the dream of development in a region long neglected by the North may become realised.
-For India in particular, the long history of engagement has given its engagement a particular depth and meaning lacking in most of the other BRICS countries (with the notable exception of South Africa).
+For India in particular, the long history of engagement has given it a particular depth and meaning lacking in most of the other BRICS countries (with the notable exception of South Africa).

 The footprints of Indian private sector and public sector enterprises can be seen in Africa.
 For instance, major private sector enterprises are Tata, Mahindra and Mahindra, Ranbaxy Laboratories, Fortis, Vedanta, Kirloskar Brothers Limited, Bharti Airtel Communications, Essar Group, Ashok Leyland, Larson and Toubro, NIIT Technologies, Karuturi Global, Escort, Apollo Hospitals to name a few.
 Indian public sector enterprise like Oil and Natural Gas Corporation Videsh Limited (OVL), Indian Telecom Industries, Rail India Technical and Economic Services (Rites), Konkan Railways, Bank of Baroda and many others are also very active in Africa.